jjvanzon/JJs-Reference-Architecture/api.md

 Package and code examples available on NuGet [here](https://www.nuget.org/packages/JJ.Framework.Business).

 There might be other ways to do this. `Entity Framework` might do it automatically. `NHibernate` does not appear to do it for us.
 A [`LinkTo`](patterns.md#linkto) pattern might be used in certain projects.
-Or hand-writing the syncing code whereever.
+Or hand-writing the syncing code.

 ### XML